flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20180404-18-05-02-blind-spot-breakthrough.md

     are kids under 5 & adults over 70.
   card_citation: ''
 card_2:
-  card_text: "> **a\x1CIt’s a bittersweet day because this rule should have been in place many years ago.
-Though his own life was short, my son Cameron inspired a regulation that will save the lives of countless others.”**\n> \n> Dr. Greg Gulbransen, a pediatrician who accidentally killed his 2-year-old son Cameron when he backed over him with his vehicle in 2002.
-His work led to \"Cameron Gulbransen Kids.
+  card_text: "> **ax1CIt’s a bittersweet day because this rule should have been in place many years ago.
+Though his own life was short, my son Cameron inspired a regulation that will save the lives of countless others.”**n> n> Dr. Greg Gulbransen, a pediatrician who accidentally killed his 2-year-old son Cameron when he backed over him with his vehicle in 2002.
+His work led to "Cameron Gulbransen Kids.
 Transportation Safety Act of 2007', which eventually led to this new rule."
   card_citation: ''
 card_3:
   card_text: >-